MFlisar/compatibility/readme.md

 | ComposePreferences | `1.3.0` | https://mflisar.github.io/ComposePreferences/ |

 > [!IMPORTANT]
 > Above mentioned versions are the **minimum versions** that are compatible with each other.
+From there on I try to make new versions **binary compatible** - so any newer versions will work with each other without problems.

 ## NOTES